gloveboxes/doc-intelligence-docs/docs/100-add-roles.md

 ## Enable role-based access control

 Static Web Apps use a JSON config file to enforce role-based access control (RBAC) on routes.
-The `staticwebapp.config.json` file is located in the root of the application, in the `src/web` folder.
+The `staticwebapp.config.json` file is in the root of the application, in the `src/web` folder.
 With this file, you can specify which roles are allowed to access specific routes, both for the web front end and the API.

 !!! note